Arden Barry, RPh

 Frank Lucarelli is an associate owner of a community pharmacy in Prince George.
 He has over 11 years of pharmacy experience in community pharmacy and is passionate about pharmacy practice, work life balance and job satisfaction for pharmacists.
 He is committed to advancing pharmacy practice in British Columbia and being a leader in pharmacy practice.

 Tracey Hagkull is a Nurse Clinician and Health Educator, having recently returned to Canada after working as a Health Educator and Substance Awareness Co-ordinator at the American School of Dubai in the United Arab Emirates.
 Before that, she was a Nurse Clinician in Cardiac Sciences at BC Children's Hospital.
 Active in her community, Ms. Hagkull volunteers with the Advanced Coronary Treatment Foundation, and is a past volunteer with the Make A Wish Foundation (UAE) and the Teen Transplant Support Group (BC Transplant Society).
-Ms. Hagkull holds her Nursing Diploma from Vancouver General Hospital, her Bachelor of Science from the University of Victoria (UVic), and she is currently completing her Master of Nursing with Athabasca University.
+Ms. Hagkull holds her Nursing Diploma from Vancouver General Hospital, her Bachelor of Science from the University of Victoria (UVic), and Master of Nursing with Athabasca University.

 Ryan Hoag is a partner at MNP LLP, a national accounting firm.
 Specializing in taxation, he advises corporations and their shareholders on a broad range of issues.
 In addition to a strong background in private practice, Mr. Hoag has experience in government policy research and analysis.
 He is currently involved in the community as a member of the Steering Committee for the Alzheimer Society of B.C.’s “Breakfast to Remember”, the VANTEC Angel Investment Network, the B.C.
 Technology Industry Association, the Canadian Tax Foundation, and Financial Executives International Canada.
 Mr. Hoag holds a Canadian Professional Accountant (CPA) degree, and a Master of Science and Bachelor of Arts from the University of British Columbia.